 It can then progress to seizures, high fever, irregular heartbeat, and unconsciousness.

 Again, it can be deadly if not immediately addressed.

 The usual suspects for serotonin syndrome (especially taken together) can be found here:

-My particular instance is when they gave me Zofran (anti-nausea med) while already on Lexapro (a none no-no in the medical world).
+My particular instance is when they gave me Zofran (anti-nausea med - serotonin is huge player in the gut) while already on Lexapro (a known no-no in the medical world).